henry1034/predictably-illiquid/README.md

 # predictably-illiquid
 GitHub repository for the code base for the paper "Predictably Illiquid: an investigation into UK equity market efficiency"

-The data for the the paper is available from the London Share Pirce Database Monthly file with the timeframe used between 01-01-1990 and 31-12-2024.
+The core data for the the paper is available from the London Share Pirce Database Monthly file with the timeframe used between 01-01-1990 and 31-12-2023.

 The code builds upon Drechsler, 2023 for analysis.

 Drechsler, Q., 2023.
 Momentum [computer program].
 Wharton: Python Programs for Empirical Finance.
 Available from: https://www.fredasongdrechsler.com/data-crunching/momentum [Accessed on: 16th February 2024]

-Packages and versions used in Analysis:
+Packages and versions used in analysis:

 1) Python (V3.9.18)
 2) Jupyter Lab (V3.3.2)